mlops-2425q1-mds-upc/MLOps-mdsist/model_card_template.md

 The key hyperparameters used during training include:

 - **Learning rate**: Controls how quickly the model updates during training.
+In our model learning rate of 1e-4 was used.
 - **Seed**: Ensures reproducibility by fixing the random initialization of weights.
+In our model a seed of 42 was used.
 - **Epochs**: The number of complete passes through the training dataset.
+In our model the epochs were set to 5.
 - **Batch size**: Determines the number of samples processed before updating the model weights.
+In our model a batch size of 64 was used.

+#### Speeds, Sizes, Times

+- **Training time**: 3.3 minutes
+- **Batch size**: 64
+- **Parameters**: 206922
+- **Parameter size**: 0.79 MB

 ## Evaluation